Camp Chezar

 Camp Shezar (كامپ شيزار; also spelled Camp Chezar and originally Camp Caesar) is a neighborhood in Alexandria, Egypt.
 It contains a cemetery that dates back to the 3rd century BC (Ptolemaic era).

 Origin of the name

-It is spelled with French orthography as French was the most common foreign language in Egypt at the time of its inception.
-The name consists from "camp" and "Caesar" /it/, francized as /fr/, /arz/.
+The name is spelled with French orthography as French was the most common foreign language in Egypt at the time of its inception.
+The name consists of "camp" and "Caesar" /it/, francized as /fr/, /arz/.